extemporelang/extemporelang.github.io/_docs/reference/memory-management.md

 untouched, at least for a while.
 But we can't reach it---the only 'handle' we had to refer to it with was the symbol `a`, and that's now bound to some other value instead.
 The value `5` in memory is 'unreachable'.
-So there's no point having it sitting around, taking up space like some freeloading relative.
+So there's no point having it sitting around, taking up space.

 That's where the garbage collector comes in.
 Every now and then the garbage collector checks all the Scheme objects in the world, determines which of them